rel-tech-fut/rel-tech-fut.github.io/index.md

 Currently, however, neuroscientists are still having trouble understanding the brain, and computer scientists are struggling to create machine learning algorithms that recognize patterns as well as humans do.

-Pattern recognition is a huge umbrella in the field of machine learning.
-Two subcategories are **clustering** and **classification**.
+Pattern recognition is a huge umbrella term in the field of machine learning.
+Two subcategories are **clustering** and **linear classification**.

 ## Clustering

 ![sc](screenshot.jpg)

 Clustering involves finding patterns in data by finding groups of related data points.
-A method to do this is called k-means clustering
+A method to do this is called **k-means clustering.**
+The intuition behind is simple.
+The goal is to minimize mean distance of each point to the center of its cluster.

 [Click here](http://shabal.in/visuals/kmeans/2.html) to see an animation of k-means clustering.